kylephillips/wp-nested-pages/readme.txt

 == More Information ==

 = Generated Menu =
-The generated menu is available for use with the name "nestedpages".
+The default menu generated automatically is named "Nested Pages".
+You may rename the menu under Appearance > Menus, or under the Nested Pages settings.

 = Toggling the Page Tree =